Mau - Product and UX Design | Vistaprint

 Clothing & Category Authority

-I co-lead this series of design sprints tailored to understand how clothing customization, assortment, and the small business market come together within a large enterprise as opposed to a niche company.
-We studied assortment levels, credibility, ways to shop, printing technologies, visual communication of product, video, and brand voice.
-We did online and in person user research using mock-ups and product touch and feel preference tests.
+I co-led a series of design sprints within this effort, exploring how clothing customization, assortment, and the small business market function within a large enterprise compared to a niche company.
+We analyzed assortment levels, credibility, shopping methods, printing technologies, visual product communication, video, and brand voice, conducting both online and in-person user research with mock-ups and product touch-and-feel preference tests.

 Thank you